 The benefits of playing to what people want and to their strengths are huge, but employers need to do the work to get the gains.
 It’s not just a question of making a decision and expecting people to get on with it.
 Doing the work now ensures that you don’t get bogged down in problems later and then revert to the old failing systems that have not worked for so many people.

 The time to think carefully and get things right is now.
 There is advice out there and expertise from those who have done it before – probably within most organisations as well as externally.
-Now is the time to ask for it and to have conversations about ways of working, to listen to what works for different teams and different individuals in the team and to figure out something that will work long term through all the uncertainty and turbulence we are likely to face in the future.
+Now is the time to ask for it and to have conversations about ways of working, to listen to what works for different teams and different individuals in the team and to figure out something that will work long term through all the uncertainty and turbulence we are likely to face in the future, rather than forced remote working causing disruption in employees’ lives and wellbeing.